UnosquareCOE/graduate-challenge/java/README.md

 2. Run the following command to start up the application: `gradle run`
 3. (optional) Run the following command to execute the unit tests: `gradle test`

+NOTE: if using the gradle wrapper (which doesn't require installing gradle, replace the above gradle commands with ./gradlew)

 The app should now be available at: `http://localhost:4567`